You can create Dynamic Content to return either static or dynamic images when your templates are generated.

 You can now use this URL in Dynamic Content.

-Use images as icons in stoplight and status charts like the one below.
+Usage example: use images as icons in stoplight and status charts like the one below.
 See this tutorial to learn more!

 Comments